 Coaching is tough.

 It always blows my mind how many people I talk to who decide they want to be a coach because they’ve been through a program themselves and think it’s easy money.
 (And I guess this is why standards have slipped over the years).

 I just need to be a good listener right?

 I think there’s a bit more to it than that.

 I personally am an educator.
-I love to learn & share my learnings, this does not make me a good coach.
+I love to learn & share my learnings, this does not make me a good life coach.

 In fact, the few times I have tried coaching on a one to one basis I haven’t been so hot at it.